lchsk/blog/source/posts/database-transactions-concurrency-isolation-levels-and-postgresql.md

 keywords: postgres, postgresql, isolation levels, transaction isolation levels, concurrency, concurrent transactions, database performance, read committed, repeatable read, serializable transactions, read uncommitted transactions, acid transactions, atomic transactions, postgres transactions, sql transactions, isolation levels
 ---

+More:

+- See results of benchmarking concurrent operations in Postgres: {{@benchmarking-concurrent-operations-in-postgresql}}

 Services providing users with data must ensure the information they show is in a valid state.
 With many users accessing and modifying data at the same time, ensuring the correctness of data is no easy task.
 One of the main reasons we use databases is to take advantage all the hard work that had already gone into ensuring data consistency in those systems.
 However, even though a lot of difficult problems had already been solved for the users of databases, it's still important to know when to use different database features and how they can impact performance of the entire database system.
 Concurrent updates, `select for update` queries, transaction isolation levels all impact the behavior and performance of the database.

 ## Transactions